rabbitmq/rabbitmq-website/site/stomp.md

 and `passcode` headers if a default is configured.

-To configure a default login and passcode, add a `default_user` section to the `rabbitmq_stomp` application configuration:
+To configure a default login and passcode, add a `default_user` section to the `rabbitmq_stomp` application configuration.
+For example:

     [
       {rabbitmq_stomp, [{default_user, [{login, "guest"},